awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 The root account is the most privileged user in an account\.
 MFA adds an extra layer of protection on top of a user name and password\.
 With MFA enabled, when a user signs in to an AWS website, they're prompted for their user name and password and for an authentication code from their AWS MFA device\.

-For Level 2, Security Hub recommends that you protect the root account with a hardware MFA\.
+For Level 2, CIS recommends that you protect the root account with a hardware MFA\.
 A hardware MFA has a smaller attack surface than a virtual MFA\.
 For example, a hardware MFA doesn't suffer the attack surface introduced by the mobile smartphone that a virtual MFA resides on\.

 Using hardware MFA for many, many accounts might create a logistical device management issue\.
 If this occurs, consider implementing this Level 2 recommendation selectively to the highest security accounts\.
 You can then apply the Level 1 recommendation to the remaining accounts\.